Fernthedev/controller-remap/README.md

 Version releases can be found here: [https://github.com/Fernthedev/controller-remap/releases](https://github.com/Fernthedev/controller-remap/releases)

+## Usage
+In order to use the controller, you must first make sure you are using the correct controller button mapping.
+The mapping tells the mod what buttons are which due to PS4/Xbox or a custom controller using their own set of button ids.
+To do this, open the controller settings (found in options or pressing down D-PAD) and move the slider until you find the setting appropiate for the controller.

 ## Features

 - Native support for Xbox One and/or PS4 controller (Only 1 controller at once)